dhhepting/dhhepting.github.io/_assignments/CS-205/explore-txt-img-clr.md

 ### Submission

-You may submit your assignment on URcourses as a link to either a sketch on the editor.p5js.org website or to your CS webpage where you run the sketch.
+You may submit your assignment on UR Courses as a link to either a sketch on the < website or to your CS webpage where you run the sketch.

 {% include grading/main.html %}